40 Wall Street: Upper stories

 The 8th through 35th stories comprise the midsection of the building.
 There are eight flagpoles on the ninth floor of the Wall Street side, four on each pavilion.
 On the 19th floor of the Pine Street side, there are louvers in place of window openings.
 On the 36th through 62nd stories, there are brick spandrels between the windows on each story.
 The spandrels on the 52nd through 57th floors are made of terracotta; on the 58th through 60th floors, terracotta with buttresses; and on the 61st and 62nd floors, darker bricks with pediments and rhombus patterns.

-The building's pyramidal roof is made of lead-coated copper, which over time has oxidized and turned green.
+The building's pyramidal roof was originally covered with lead-coated copper.
+Over time the lead has weathered away, exposing the copper which has oxidized and turned blue-green.
 The roof has French Renaissance-style detail, a design element intended to make the building appear much older than it actually was at the time of its construction.
 The decorations on the roof include diaperwork patterns, where the brickwork is laid in a repeating diagonal grid pattern; terraces, which are supported by buttresses; and small dormer windows.
 There is a cornice surrounding the roof.
 On top is a spire with a flagpole and a glass lantern.